patters-match/z88/readme.txt

 Introduction
 ----------------------------------------------------------------------

-Welcome to the Z88 development Subversion repository!
+Welcome to the Z88 development repository!
 The place to get the latest software for Z88 applications, workstation tools and various utilities.
-The repository directory file layout has been designed to be self-contained as much as possible so that once you check out the main development trunk you will be able to compile all Z88 native software and run the Z88 emulator within the directory structure of the repository.
-Further, you can easily copy or move the complete directory structure to another media and carry on working, including getting new updates from Subversion or committing changes back to the repository.
+The repository directory file layout has been designed to be self-contained as much as possible so that once you check out the repository, you will be able to compile all Z88 native software and run the Z88 emulator within the directory structure of the repository.
+Further, you can easily copy or move the complete directory structure to another media and carry on working, including getting new updates from the Git repsoitory or committing changes back to the repository (if you have been granted write access).

 ----------------------------------------------------------------------